 Some buyers put off the loan application because they fear a lender may not approve them for the amount they plan to spend to buy the house, Highfield says.

 “It’s like when people don’t go to the doctor for their annual checkup when they are afraid to find out what’s wrong with them,” he adds.
 “That’s the same thing with getting preapproved.”

-Others simply don't want to share an abundance of private information with a lender until they actually find the home they want, he adds.
+Others simply don’t want to share an abundance of private information with a lender until they actually find the home they want, he says.